Will-Griffin/admin-wiki/Integration-Services/Operations/Support/How-to-Troubleshoot-HIDEX-problem-by-using-Azure-Portal.md

-How to Troubleshoot HIDEX problem by using Azure Portal
+How to Troubleshoot HIDEX problem by using Azure Portal:

-Using Application Insight to trace the message sending to NTST Example of tracing of post call to NTST QUERY:
+Using Application Insight to trace the message sending to NTST:
+Example of tracing of post call to NTST QUERY:

 traces